bonigarcia/webdrivermanager/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-* Using WebDriverManager as a *fat-jar*.
-This jar can be created using the command ``mvn compile assembly:single`` from the source code, and then ``java -jar webdrivermanager.jar browserName`` .
-For instance:
+* Using WebDriverManager as a *fat-jar* (i.e. WebDriverManager with all its dependencies in a single executable JAR file).
+This JAR file can downloaded from [here](https://github.com/bonigarcia/webdrivermanager/releases/download/webdrivermanager-3.0.0/webdrivermanager-3.0.0-fat.jar) and also it can be created using the command ``mvn compile assembly:single`` from the source code.
+Once you get the *fat-jar*, you simply need to use the command ``java -jar webdrivermanager-3.0.0-fat.jar browserName``, for instance:

 ```
 > java -jar webdrivermanager-3.0.0-fat.jar chrome